vantage-sh/docs.vantage.sh/docs/connecting_databricks.md

 Databricks generally delivers usage logs once per day.

+### Connect via Terraform

+You can also connect your Databricks account using the `terraform-databricks-vantage-integration` module.
+Follow the steps in the module's [README](https://github.com/vantage-sh/terraform-databricks-vantage-integration) to connect your account.

 ### Next Steps: Manage Workspace Access

 Once your costs are imported, select which workspaces this integration is associated with.
 See the [Workspaces](/workspaces#integration-workspace) documentation for information.